 Each season of the year throws up its challenges and incentives for catching carp.
-In summer, the fish are certainly more active and are easy to spot, but that doesn’t always mean they are the easiest to catch.
+When carp fishing in the summer, the fish are certainly more active and are easy to spot, but that doesn’t always mean they are the easiest to catch.

 Being cold-blooded, the carp’s body temperature is regulated by the warmth of the water around it.
 In summer, that water is warmer and the carp are much more active and need to sustain that activity with food.
 However, they can also have other things on their mind – like lazily sunbathing or spawning.